Lockframe/Firefox-WinUI/README.md

 - `uc.winui.extra-animations` - Enables extra and unfinished animations
 - `uc.winui.experiments` - Enables experimental and unfinished features
 - `uc.winui.vtabs-close-button-style` - 1 to change the collapsed vertical tabs' close button into a small overlay on the top right and 2 to hide it entirely.
+- `uc.winui.alternate-urlbar-dropdown-animation` - Use an alternate, optionally staggered animation for the URL bar dropdown results.
+1 for a smooth downward slide, 2 for a staggered downward slide and 3 for a staggered upward slide

 ### Additional Customization